 Fort Augustus, Suidhe Viewpoint, and Dores Beach

 The journey back to Inverness includes several scenic stops — Fort Augustus, with its famous canal, offers tranquil waters and a peaceful vibe.
-Then, on the less-traveled southern side of Loch Ness, the Suidhe Viewpoint delivers unspoiled vistas that are perfect for photos.
+Then, on the less-traveled southern side of Loch Ness, the Suidhe Viewpoint delivers unspoiled vistas that are great for photos.
 Lastly, Dores Beach provides a peaceful retreat on Loch Ness’s shores, giving one last scenic glance before the day wraps up.

 What the Reviews Say

-The reviews paint a picture of a generally well-loved trip, with many praising the knowledgeable guides and the breathtaking scenery.
+The reviews paint a picture of a generally well-loved trip, with many praising the guides and the breathtaking scenery.
 One traveler called it a “magical day,” full of “amazing views,” while others appreciated the smooth organization and comfortable transport.

 However, some reviews mention disappointments, especially regarding the train experience.
 A few travelers were let down by the fact that the iconic steam engine isn’t always used, and the train cars themselves are described as “not as advertised,” with some citing dirty or outdated cars.
 Food options are limited, as lunch is not included, so bringing snacks or planning for a meal in Mallaig is advisable.